Get an annual AARP membership for only $9. Offer ends 12/11.

 • Do the facility's sleeping quarters and common areas feature light-up emergency alarms, doorbells, and phones?

-• Is there an alternative alarm that will vibrate beds or activate high-powered strobe lights for sleeping patients in case of an emergency?
+• Is there an alternative alarm that will vibrate beds or activate high-powered strobe lights for sleeping patients in an emergency?

 These features are must-haves in any facility or private home with deaf or hard-of-hearing residents.